lorin/resilience-engineering/intro.md

 ## David Woods

+We've already referenced several papers authored or co-authored by David Woods.
 Woods is a force of nature in the field of resilience engineering, having played a key role in creating the field itself.
 Woods is incredibly prolific, and has introduced a wide variety of concepts related to resilience engineering.
 Several of the papers already cited were authored or co-authored